-- 1 Inspect the shipping containers for damage.
-If a container is damaged or shows signs of stress, notify both the carrier and your local Agilent sales office. - Keep all shipping materials for inspection by the carrier. - 2 Check the items received against the packing lists.
-If there are discrepancies, notify your local Agilent sales office immediately. - Keep the shipping containers until you have checked their contents for completeness and verified instrument performance. - 3 Remove caps and packing.
+- 1 Inspect the shipping containers for damage. - 2 If a container is damaged or shows signs of stress, do the following: - a Notify both the carrier and your local Agilent sales office. - b Keep all shipping materials for inspection by the carrier. - 3 Check the items received against the packing lists. - 4 If there are discrepancies, notify your local Agilent sales office immediately. - 5 Retain the shipping containers until you check their contents for completeness and verified instrument performance.